awsdocs/aws-cloudhsm-user-guide/doc_source/client-history.md

 **AWS CloudHSM Client Software**
 + Added 2FA authentication for crypto officers \(CO\)\.
 For more information, see [Managing Two\-Factor Authentication for Crypto Officers](manage-2fa.md)\.
 + Removed platform support for RedHat Enterprise Linux 6 and CentOS 6\.
 For more information, see [Linux Support](sdk3-support.md#sdk3-linux)\.
 + Added a standalone version of CMU for use with Client SDK 5 or Client SDK 3\.
 This is the same version of CMU included with the client daemon of version 3\.3\.0, and now you can download CMU without downloading the client daemon\.
-For more information, see [Download and Install CMU](cli-users.md#get-cli-users)\.

 **PKCS \#11 library**
 + Improved stability and bug fixes\.